AhmedFawzi98/AhmedFawzi98/README.md

 <h2 align="left">Hello!
-This is Ahmed Fawzi, an ambitious software engineer specialized in Backend Engineering using .NET Stack</h2>
+This is Ahmed Fawzi, a product-minded Software Engineer specializing in backend development with expertise in C#, ASP.NET Core, SQL Server, RabbitMQ, and MassTransit.
+Strong foundation in Object-Oriented Design, Design Patterns, and SOLID principles, with proven experience building scalable, maintainable, and data-intensive applications using microservices and event-driven architectures.
+Skilled at implementing asynchronous communication patterns, optimizing performance through efficient SQL queries, and applying a deep understanding of database internals.
+Committed to writing clean, high-quality code that aligns with business goals and thrives in collaborative, fast-paced environments.</h2>

 ###